 Each workspace you create with one or more applications will also include a mtb_shared directory adjacent to the application directories, and this is where the shared libraries are cloned by default.
-This location can be modified by specifying the CY GETLIBS PATH variable.
+This location can be modified by specifying the CY_GETLIBS_PATH variable.
 Duplicate libraries are checked to see if they point to the same commit, and if so, only one copy is kept in the mtb_shared directory.
 You can regenerate these files using the Library Manager, so you do not need to add these files to source control.

-Build and program 2.5
+2.5 Build and program

-After the application has been created, you can export it to an IDE of your choice for building and programming.
+After the application has been created, you can use the supported IDE of your choice for building and programming.
 You can also use command line tools.
 The ModusToolboxTM build system infrastructure provides several make variables to control the build.
 So, whether you are using an IDE or command line tools, you edit the Makefile variables as appropriate.
 See the ModusToolboxTM build system chapter for detailed documentation on the build system infrastructure.